What to Avoid During Pregnancy

 Many women wonder what’s okay during pregnancy and what is not.
 If you don’t have to expose yourself to unknown risks, it’s probably best to avoid them.

-These tips will help you have a healthy pregnancy.
+By giving you a better understanding of some common activities and substances to avoid, these tips will help you have a healthy pregnancy.
 Talk with your clinician if you have other concerns or questions.

 Use a seatbelt

 While it may feel funny to wear a seatbelt when you’re pregnant, a seatbelt is still the number one way to prevent injury or death in a car accident and is crucial to protecting you and your baby.
 Be sure to wear both the lap and shoulder belt and place the lap part under your belly, touching your thighs – not across your belly.

 Continue with your regular dental care